Jbleezy/BO2-Reimagined/README.md

 * Bus wallbuy trigger functions the same as other wallbuy triggers
 * Lava in starting area activates after the power is on
 * Lava destroys grenades instantly
+* Lava damage no longer changes based on player's health
+* Decreased light lava damage from 6 to 5
 * Players can be revived in the fog easier
 * Lamp post portals stay active after activating once
 * Decreased brightness at Power Station